treeverse/lakeFS/docs/reference/upgrade.md

 1. Start lakeFS with the new version.
 1. After a successful run of the new version, and after validating the objects are accessible, you can delete the old data prefix.

+Note: Migrating data is a delicate procedure.
+The lakeFS team is here to help, reach out to us on Slack.
+We'll be happy to walk you through the process.
+{: .note .pb-3 }

 ### Data migration

 The following patterns have been impacted by the bug: